 Housing the Homeless

-Both freeholders and managers of blocks of flats can be left unaware that the BLT landlord may have chosen to hand over their flat(s) to the local authority.
+When subletting consent is required but not sought, freeholders and their block managers can be left totally unaware that some of their BLT landlords may have handed over their flat(s) to the local authority in order for them to house the homeless (or those who are about to become so).
 Private landlords are often offered incentives under s25 of the Local Government Act 1988 such as the following:

 - The authority paying the costs of leases;

 - Making small one-off grants (“finders’ fees”) to landlords to encourage them to let dwellings to households owed a homelessness duty;

 - Paying rent deposits or indemnities to make sure accommodation is secured for such households;

 - Making one-off grant payments which would prevent an eviction;

 - Discretionary Housing Payments (DHP) to give financial help to meet a shortage in a person’s eligible rent and the housing authority consider that the claimant is in need of further financial help.
 Such payments are governed by the Discretionary Housing Payment (Grant) Order 2001

 Note: Whilst there is no limit set on the amount of financial help that can be provided, authorities are obliged to act reasonably and in accordance with their fiduciary duty to local tax and rent payers.

 In our case, there had been no freeholder on our block for many years prior to us taking over so landlords pretty did what they liked.
 In the beginning we guessed councils were involved because of the rapid turnover of tenants and the continual dumping of household furnishings.
 When I asked my local council which flats were involved (whilst we went through the Right to Manage process) all they did was ask me why should any landlord have to tell anyone else who he/she was sub-letting to, private or otherwise?
 They also quoted Data Protection!